Generative identity for a wine, crafted by the elements

 And the story of a wine that is branded by its defining ingredients of wind, rain, sun and… an algorithm.

-Shortlisted at the 2018 Cannes festival in the Brand Identity category, Brute won a Red Dot Design Award for Brand Design and a “Special Mention”in the Brand Identity category at the German Design Award.
-Brute also recently captured Gold in the WPPed cream award in the Packaging/Brand category.
+Shortlisted at the 2018 Cannes festival in the Brand Identity category, Brute won two D&AD pencils, a Red Dot Design Award for Brand Design, a golden World Brand Design award, a “Special Mention” in the Brand Identity category at the German Design Award and many more forms of recognition.

 The brand’s visual system and subsequent packaging is based on a real-time particle simulation with tens of thousands of individual elements.
 It can generate infinite interpretations of the core weather elements and how the sun, rain and wind influence each year’s vintage.

 Over the course of the project’s first weeks – our exploratory phase – I developed a WebGL-based, generative, interactive 3D-particle-weather simulation that allowed for an unforeseen level of visual exploration and interpretation.
 The system was used as a web-based custom design software during and after the brand’s development stage.